A Doubled Adjacency Spectral Embedding Approach to Graph Clustering: Background

-For undirected graphs, $A_{ij}$ is generated only for $i < j$ with the symmetric block matrix $B$.
-For directed graphs, all ordered pairs $(i,j)$ are generated independently. \end{definition} \text{} \\ Here, we assume that the graph has no self-loop in both the undirected and directed graphs, i.e., $A_{ii} = 0$ for all $i \in \{1, \dots, N\}$.
-For directed graphs, $A_{ij} = 1$ indicates an edge from node $i$ to node $j$, whereas for undirected graphs, $A_{ij}$ simply indicates that nodes $i$ and $j$ are connected.
-We can write
+In Definition \ref{def:sbm}, for undirected graphs, $A_{ij}$ is generated only for $i < j$ with the symmetric block matrix $B$; for directed graphs, all ordered pairs $(i,j)$ are generated independently.
+The vector $\pi \in (0,1)^K$ denotes the vector of group proportions, with the entries summing to $1$.
+For example, when $K=2$, the case $\pi = (0.5, 0.5)^\top$ represents a balanced network.